Transition to Product Management (2025 Guide)

 • and working cross-functionally to bring the product to market.

-The primary responsibilities of a product manager:
+The primary responsibilities of a product manager are:

 • Conducting market research,